raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 In [Part I], we established that for every [formal regular expression][regular expression], there is an equivalent [finite-state recognizer][fsm], establishing that the set of all languages described by formal regular expressions--that is to say, [regular languages]--is a subset of the set of all languages recognized by finite-state automata.

 We did this in [constructive proof] fashion by writing a compiler that takes any formal regular expression as input, and returns a JSON description of an equivalent finite-state recognizer.
-We also wrote an autoimator that turns teh description of a finite state recognizer into a JavaScript function that takes any string as input and answers whether the string is recognized.
+We also wrote an automator that turns the description of a finite state recognizer into a JavaScript function that takes any string as input and answers whether the string is recognized.

 [constructive proof]: https://en.wikipedia.org/wiki/Constructive_proof

 Thus, we can take any formal regular expression and get a function that recognizes strings in the language described by the formal regular expression.
-And because the implementation is a finite-state automaton, we know that it can recognie strings in at most linear time, which can be an improvement over some regex implementations for certain regular expressions.
+And because the implementation is a finite-state automaton, we know that it can recognize strings in at most linear time, which can be an improvement over some regex implementations for certain regular expressions.

 We're going to revisit the final version of most of our functions.